The Zoist: Scope

 Apart from providing literature reviews and announcements of new publications, The Zoist was a source of information, disciplinary interaction, original accounts of phenomena, relevant case studies of its application to wide range of conditions, ranging from epilepsy, stammering, and headache, to torticollis, asthma, and rheumatism, and extensive reports of pertinent innovations and discoveries.

 Elliotson was an opponent of capital punishment, and argued, within the Zoist, based upon his phrenological analysis of the heads of executed murderers, that not only was phrenology true, but also that, from this, capital punishment was futile as a deterrent.

-According to Gauld (1992, pp. 219–243), apart from its concentration on mesmerism and phrenology, The Zoist was one of the principal sources for information, discussion, and education in the following domains of interest:
+According to historian Alan Gauld (1992, pp. 219–243), apart from its concentration on mesmerism and phrenology, The Zoist was one of the principal sources for information, discussion, and education in the following domains of interest:

 (1) Mesmeric Analgesia: although The Zoist would become the major vehicle for the (post-1846) reports of James Esdaile's work in India, it completely ignored the extensive (early 1842) work reported by Braid in his Neurypnology (1843, p.
 253).
 Elliotson had already published his Numerous Cases of Surgical Operations without Pain in early 1843.

 (2) Phreno-mesmerism (a.k.a. phreno-magnetism) and hemicerebral mesmerism (the mesmerization of each hemisphere of the brain separately).

 (3) "Reichenbach phenomena" and other matters.

 (4) Electro-biology and related matters.

 (5) Alleged instances of extra-sensory perception (ESP) occurring in a mesmeric context.

+According to the medical historian George Rosen (1946, p.
+535):

 In accordance with its avowed purpose, the Zoist presented articles on phrenology and mesmerism.
 Many papers were contributed by Elliotson who was a constant writer in the journal.
 The purpose of these communications was essentially propagandistic.
 For the most part they comprised reports on patients treated with mesmerism, testimonials and endorsements from physicians and satisfied patients, and polemics with opponents of mesmerism.

 In addition, the Zoist also concerned itself with social problems, such as housing, crime, and education.

 The views expressed on these questions were based generally on phrenological theory; and it is worthy of note that these views were very progressive.

 Thus, opposition to capital punishment was forcibly expressed on several occasions, and demands were raised for the mental examination of criminals…

 An article bearing the title "Physical Well-being, a necessary preliminary to Moral and Intellectual Progression" emphatically drew attention to the evils arising from lack of sanitation and overcrowding in the homes of the working masses.

 The ill effects of poor housing in terms of premature mortality were pointed out and a demand made for better housing.

 In the field of education, the Zoist insisted on the need for a national educational system: "Education is the proper remedy for crime, and there ought to be a national system of education, apart from religious belief and sectarian influence."
-(Rosen (1946), p.
-535.)